galaxyproject/training-material/topics/single-cell/tutorials/scrna-data-ingest/tutorial.md

 >
 {: .question}

-However, to proceed with this conversion, we need a matrix where the genes are listed in the first column and the barcodes in the first row.
+However, the next tool we need expects a matrix wherein the genes are listed in the first column and the barcodes are listed in the first row.
 Therefore, we need to transpose the current matrix.

 > <hands-on-title> Transpose the matrix </hands-on-title>
 >